Join the online shopping revolution and set up your eCommerce business

-Cons: Sometimes bulky to go through transactions, and mistakes and duplicates found.
+Cons: Sometimes bulky to go through transactions and mistakes and duplicates can often be found.

 SEO for online shopping

-WordPress plugin helps you optimize your site for search engine traffic.
+SEOPress is a WordPress plugin that helps optimize your online store for search engine traffic.
 Yoast has a full set of tools from keyword ranking tools to XML sitemaps to page analysis for companies looking to seriously increase their search traffic.

 Pros: SEOPress is growing in popularity as one of the top SEO plugins for WordPress.
-It is used by millions of WordPress sites around the world to improve their search traffic.
+It is used by tens of thousands of websites around the world to improve their search traffic.
 Check out our full review here.

-Cons: Google has a tendency of shutting down useful keyword functions for marketers.
-Always makes a user a bit wary when using the Keyword Planner.
+Cons: Google has a tendency of shutting down useful keyword functions for marketers which makes a user a bit wary when using the Keyword Planner.
 It also has quite a learning curve.

-Track trending and similar websites to determine their search engine strategy.
+Ahrefs helps you track trending and similar websites to determine their search engine strategy.
 The pro version even helps you break down your competitors’ website traffic statistics.
 Competitor analysis is a useful SEO strategy and this tool helps with that.

-Pros: SimilarWeb works with several different platforms and browsers to provide the best strategy for people to use to find the data you need from your competition.
+Pros: Ahrefs works with several different platforms and browsers to provide the best strategy for people to use to find the data you need from your competition.

-Cons: Free version is useful for insights.
-However, the Basic and Advanced plans have huge price tags that make them out of reach for most small businesses.
+Cons: There is only a 7-day free trial The plans have relatively high price tags that take them out of reach for most small businesses.

 eCommerce and Social Media